UNIV 110 | Peer Guides

 Please note that this list is not exhaustive and that Peer Guides may be called upon to perform tasks or assume roles that are not specifically outlined in this description.

-If you are interested in applying to be a peer guide, feel free to contact Araceli Lopez, Assistant Director of Student Success Initiatives at al14@rice.edu or 713-348-4373.
+If you are interested in applying to be a peer guide, feel free to contact Araceli Lopez, Executive Director of Student Success Initiatives at al14@rice.edu or 713-348-4345.